ginnox/CanalNetworkDocs/Updates/Update_Sep22/Update_Sep22.md

 > Caution: The above files are only update files.
 A lincensed and working version of both products is required on a host computer for the updates to function.
 Contact us if you would like the installation files.

+If you would like to test beta releases, you can download from [Here CanalNetwork 1.5.5.1273](https://drive.google.com/uc?export=download&id=1vTBKXGhE6T9XohmYEW8iuo2wCTc8FeFL)

 END.